Leading Indonesian Fintech JULO Pioneers Healthcare Financing for Any Hospital, Any Dentist, Any Clinic in a Few Clicks

 About JULO

 JULO has been downloaded more than 10 million times and has facilitated credit access to more than 2 million customers.
-Our commitment and contribution to the society, business ecosystem and the business landscape have been recognized with numerous awards and recognitions.
-JULO has won several awards namely; Winner of Indonesia Fintech Festival (2016), Winner of UN Fintech Challenge (2018), Winner of Inclusive Fintech 50 (2019) and Gold Winner of Marketing Excellence Awards Indonesia 2023 - Excellence in Brand Awareness.
+JULO also has won several awards namely; Winner of Indonesia Fintech Festival (2016), Winner of UN Fintech Challenge (2018), Winner of Inclusive Fintech 50 (2019) and Gold Winner of Marketing Excellence Awards Indonesia 2023 - Excellence in Brand Awareness.
 For more information, visit https://www.julo.co.id

 Share this article